Demystifying the Winchester Mystery House

-Her story, in brief, is that her multimillionaire husband William Winchester died of tuberculosis in 1881, leaving her over $20 million and a lifetime mid-six-figure dividend income — a staggering amount of wealth.
+Her story, in brief, is that her multimillionaire husband William Winchester died of tuberculosis in 1881, leaving her over $360,000 and a $7,900 annual stock dividend income — a huge amount of wealth.
 They lived in Boston at the time, and it was then that the legend's pivotal event took place.
 The new widow visited a Boston psychic named Adam Coons, who told her the Winchester family was cursed by the spirits of all those killed with Winchester rifles; and the only way to keep the spirits at bay was to build a house and never stop — for if the hammers ever went idle, on that day she would die.
 This prophecy defined the rest of her life.
 She moved to the west coast and bought a modest farmhouse under construction, along with its surrounding acres of farmland.
 She renamed it Llanada Villa, a pet name of her own, and set to work.

 Some of that's true; some of that's not.
 As the house has been a commercially operated tourist attraction ever since her death, a lot more money has been poured into promoting the freaky legend than into any factual research.
 Luckily, theme park operators are not the creators of written history, and plenty of serious biographers and historians have thoroughly teased out Sallie's true history.